Links on Android Authority may earn us a commission. Learn more.

-Companies have experimented with new keyboard designs and technologies, but PC gamers and computing enthusiasts trust nothing more than a good mechanical keyboard.
-You should invest in one if you know you will be typing extensively, so we have put together a list of worthy contenders to help you in your keyboard search.
+Companies keep rolling out powerful new keyboards packed with fancy features, but PC gamers and computing enthusiasts trust nothing more than a good mechanical keyboard.
+You should invest in one if you type or game extensively, so we have put together a list of worthy contenders to help you in your keyboard quest.

 By the way, a great mechanical keyboard should be coupled with a quality mouse.
 Check out our recommendations.

 The best mechanical keyboards:

 Editor’s note: This list of the best mechanical keyboards will be regularly updated.

 Why should you get a mechanical keyboard?

 Mechanical keyboards are known for their key travel, great sound, clicky feedback, and classic looks.
 This isn’t where the benefits end, though.
 The metal springs and solid constructions make them much more durable.
 Some keys can last up to 70 million presses or more.